timothywarner-org/ai102/README.md

 # AI-102: Designing and Implementing a Microsoft Azure AI Solution

 Welcome!
-This is the official public repo for my Microsoft Press video course, **Exam AI-102: Designing and Implementing a Microsoft Azure AI Solution**.
+This is the official learning hub for my Microsoft Press video course, **Exam AI-102: Designing and Implementing a Microsoft Azure AI Solution**.

 > **Delight is the name of the game.**
 > Friendly, human, and neurodivergent-friendly—just like Tim Warner's teaching style.